neoforged/.github/primers/1.21.2/index.md

     - `ItemStack#hurtEnemy`, `postHurtEnemy` now take in a `LivingEntity` instead of a `Player`
     - `SmithingTemplateItem` now takes in the `Item.Properties` instead of hardcoding it, also true for static initializers
     - `UseAnim` -> `ItemUseAnimation`
+- `net.minecraft.world.item.crafting.ShulkerBoxColoring` -> `TransmuteRecipe`, expanded to copy any data stored on the item to the result item
 - `net.minecraft.world.item.enchantment.EnchantmentHelper`
     - `onProjectileSpawned` now takes in a `Projectile` instead of an `AbstractArrow`
 - `net.minecraft.world.level`